jojobear13/shinpokered/README.md

   - An unused bit is now used to determine the ghost marowak battle
   - Can't use surf/teleport/escape rope to escape from trainer encounters
   - Fixed trainer escape glitch via blacking out from a wild battle
+  - Fixed issue where interacting with a hidden item or bookshelf when a trainer spots you will freeze the game
   - Can't fish or surf in the bases of statues
   - Can no longer fish or surf using the right wall corner tile on the SS Anne
   - Seafoam islands fast current applied to the right steps on floor B3